132nd-vWing/ATRM_Brief/Pages/Exgreenstorm.md

 - 1st Marine Expeditionary Brigade have currently reinforced and are defending the area of Al Minhad.
 - 200st Motorized Battalion is the primary defence of Al Ain
 - 401st Armored Battalion are trying to stop the RED force attack through allied lines, and are trying to restore the FLOT
-- Friendly FOB at Bu Kirayyah (In range 6) is currently in a very exposed position.
+- Friendly FOB at Bu Kirayyah (FOB X-RAY) (In range 6) is currently in a very exposed position.
 <br>
 <br>
 #### Enemy situation - Ground